 A spiked drink is a drink that alcohol or drugs have been put into without your knowledge.
 Spiked drinks will make you feel drunk or drugged without realising why.
 You might pass out and not be able to defend yourself or black out and not remember what happened.

 Drinks can be spiked as a prank, or with the intent of robbing, hurting, or sexually assaulting you, so it’s really important to know the facts about them.
 Drinks might be spiked in pubs, clubs, or parties.

 How would I know if my drink was spiked?

 Unfortunately, it can be hard to tell.
-Often, if you’re drink has been spiked, it will have no effect on the colour, taste or smell of the drink, so it can be hard to notice.
+Often, if your drink has been spiked, it will have no effect on the colour, taste or smell of the drink, so it can be hard to notice.
 Some warning signs of your drink being spiked include:

 - Feeling dizzy or faint

 - Feeling sick or sleepy